MarcCharmois/python3.6-eventHubTrigger-function/readme.md

 ## Desctiption
 An Azure function (Python 3.6) triggered when an event occurs within an Azure Event Hub.
 If the event body contains the string "test", send an email using sendgrid
-(you can use the project <a href="https://github.com/MarcCharmois/Python3.7-azure-eventhub-1.3.2">Python3.7 Azure Eventhub 1.3.2 - Events Sender Receiver</a> to send events containing the string "test" to the eventhub)
+(You can use the project <a href="https://github.com/MarcCharmois/Python3.7-azure-eventhub-1.3.2">Python3.7 Azure Eventhub 1.3.2 - Events Sender Receiver</a> to send events containing the string "test" to the eventhub)

 ## Settings
 ### event-triggered part
- 1. add a local.settings.json file with this structure
+ 1. Add a local.settings.json file with this structure
 ```
 {
   "IsEncrypted": false,